Eton College – UK Boarding School Review

 Eton College Reviews

 Had a great time at school here.
 The teachers were fantastic and the education is exemplary.
-The only downside was the local comp got to come in and use our facilities.

 A wonderful environment – so full of charm and character.
 The town is a breath of fresh air from big box stores and chains.